Time is of the essence in the emergency department, where a prompt diagnosis can literally mean the difference between life and death.

 The hospital has had a long association with FUJIFILM SonoSite, with the state-of-the-art SonoSite X-Porte system the latest addition.
 He added:

 “The X-Porte is such a comprehensive device, with excellent image quality and a large display screen.
 It is mobile and robust, which is really important.
 It is essential that the instrument is sturdy, vibration free and not easily damaged, because we are constantly moving the system between patients.
 The X-Porte is intuitive to use, with straightforward touchscreen operation, which is also beneficial from an infection control perspective; the surface is easy to wipe clean, with no knobs or switches that could trap dirt.
 When the instrument is not in use, we simply place it on the PowerPark docking station to recharge.
 Data management and the ability to connect to the hospital information system are also very important.
+Images can be transferred directly from the X-Porte to patient records, and can then be compared with results from other investigations, such as X-rays, or with known diagnoses.
 It’s an excellent system which makes our job significantly more efficient and professional.”

 Learn More About the SonoSite X-Porte